drearondov/airborne-cli/README.md

 To install and use the program `Python >= 3.10` is required.

-## Instal
+## Install

-> Note: This package is still under development, and as such it has not been published to [PyPI].
-Also, because of the nature of the package I haven't decided if it'll ever be.
+> Note: This package is still under development, and as such it has not been
+> published to [PyPI].
+Also, because of the nature of the package I haven't
+> decided if it'll ever be.

 ### Package instalation